possiblemeatball/dexcom-browser-source/README.md

 ## License

-This Python script `dexcom-browser-source` is licensed under the MIT License.
+This application `dexcom-browser-source` is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.